Externoak/Ansible-Network/README.md

                HAProxyIP:389 --> LDAP
                HAProxyIP:21 --> FTP

-      Inside the Management folder various usefull scripts to manage the diferent services shall be found.
+      Inside the Management folder various useful scripts to manage the diferent services shall be found.